Account settings

 Revoke all other sessions

-The Revoke all other sessions link at the top-right of the Active sessions list opens a confirmation modal: "Revoke all other sessions?
+The Revoke all other sessions link at the top-right of the sessions list opens a confirmation modal: "Revoke all other sessions?
 This will revoke every session on your account.
 You may need to sign in again."

 - Cancel — keep all sessions active.